DallenB4/fast-portals/README.md

 # Fast Portals

-A Fabric mod that lessens the time it takes to enter or exit nether portals.
+A Fabric (Works on Quilt too!) mod that lessens the time it takes to enter or exit nether portals.

-The mod is required to be installed on servers, or can be installed on the client for single-player use.
+The mod is required to be installed on Fabric servers, or can be installed on the client for single-player use.